 Andy Haslit, the curator, insists on the attribution.
 He can trace the painting, which entered the collection in 1981, only as far back as 1913.
 However, he can rely on agreement among other art historians.
 I hate to judge a work of art in reproduction, but I reached same conclusion.

-At the same time, Mannerism often revisits the past, Joos stood as a classicist.
+At the same time, Mannerism often revisits the past, Joos van Cleve stood as a classicist.
 He looked to the early Renaissance, as in a close copy after Jan van Eyck.
-He also introduces Italian models to northern Europe, much as Hans Memling had in his portraits many years before.
+He also introduces Italian models to northern Europe, much as Hans Memling had in Memling's portraits many years before.
 In copying van Eyck's Madonna in a Church, he beefs up her proportions, and the Madonna in Cincinnati has the same weighty folds of drapery and rounded faces.
 The motif of a carnation goes back to a more famous Madonna in Munich, by Leonardo da Vinci—perhaps his first painting on that theme and among the first paintings to embody High Renaissance ideals.
 The pyramid here, completed by the arm at left and architecture at right, also recalls Leonardo.

 Joos, then, almost surely had no contact with flora across the ocean, but plenty of contact with this canvas.
 Abrams himself, however, realized another possibility, for if Joos had painted the Madonna, another hand could have added the second flower much later.
 Could someone at least look closely at the painting's surface to see?
 Major scholars historians who ascribed the painting to Joos, such as Max Friedländer, never thought to ask.